 Woolley Bridge Road, Hadfield, Glossop, Derbyshire

-A good example of the robust Gothic Revival churches designed by the Sheffield firm Weightman, Hadfield and Goldie.
+A good example of the robust Gothic Revival churches designed by the Sheffield firm of Weightman, Hadfield & Goldie.
 Its significance lies particularly in its historical association with the Lords Howard, second sons of the Duke of the Norfolk, under whose patronage this and several churches in the Glossop area were built.
 The Howard family vault is below the northeast chapel.
-The extensive landscaped setting contributes to the aesthetic significance of the site, laid out in the late 19th century.
-Internally, the arcaded nave is enhanced by a good collection of early 20th century stained glass, including windows by Mayer & Co. of Munich.
-The most significant fittings are the pulpit with alabaster figures, the re-set Gothic altar and reredos.
+The extensive landscaped setting contributes to the aesthetic significance of the site, laid out in the late nineteenth century.
+Internally, the arcaded nave is enhanced by a good collection of early twentieth century stained glass, including windows by Mayer & Co. of Munich.
+The most significant fittings are the pulpit with alabaster figures and the re-set Gothic altar and reredos.
 The interior was remodelled and redecorated in 1940, showing great respect for the Gothic Revival character of the church.

 Original Date: 1857